csamelian27/Inner-Most/README.md

 Emotion Analysis API - Analyzes a paragraph of text against 6 emotional criterion -- Anger, Fear, Sadness, Joy, Disgust, Surprise -- and returns a value for each of those emotions.
 Each individual emotions is then charted for easy digestibility.

+## Other Technologies
+Blockstack - A blockchain solution to decentralizing user information and authentication, we are able to more securely protect users from having their private data stolen by security breaches.
+Innermost has implemented this exciting new technology into its authentication system.